mgks/NotesMigrator/README.md

 ### Step 3: Convert and Download

-1. Drag and drop the downloaded `.zip` file (or individual `.html`, `.enex`, `.md` files) onto the upload area on the Note Migrator page.
+1. Drag and drop the downloaded `.zip` export archive, an entire fully extracted folder containing your nested metadata, or individually selected files onto the upload area.
+You can conversely use the **Browse Files** and **Browse Folder** buttons.
-2. The tool will process the files and prepare them for conversion.
+2. The tool will process the items, detect relevant notes, automatically filter out hidden configs, and prepare them for conversion.
 3. Click the "**Convert and Download**" button.
 4. Your browser will generate and download the converted notes in the correct format for your destination service.